Survivor Series (2004): Aftermath

+Raw

 As Team Orton (Randy Orton, Chris Benoit, Chris Jericho, and Maven) defeated Team Triple H (Triple H, Edge, Batista and Snitsky) at Survivor Series, they were given the opportunity to be in charge of Raw for a month; On the November 29 episode of Raw, Randy Orton was in charge and scheduled a World Heavyweight Championship Battle Royal.
 WWE Chairman Vince McMahon, however, overruled the Battle Royal match and instead booked Triple H to face the winner of the Battle Royal.
 The battle royal match saw Chris Benoit and Edge, as the final two participants, going over the top rope at the same time, ostensibly ending the match.
 Orton, acting as General Manager, booked a triple threat match between Benoit, Edge, and Triple H for the World Heavyweight Championship.
 The match resulted in Benoit applying the Crossface on Edge, only for Edge to manage to roll Benoit over, while the Crossface was still locked in, causing Benoit's shoulders to touch the mat.
 The referee began counting, which moments later led to Edge to submit to the maneuver.
 The following week, with Chris Jericho in charge, Vince McMahon vacated the World Heavyweight Championship, concluding the match ended in a tie.
 On the December 13 episode of Raw, Eric Bischoff, who had resumed his position as General Manager, scheduled an Elimination Chamber match between Triple H, Edge, Benoit, Chris Jericho, Orton and Batista at New Year's Revolution for the vacant World Heavyweight Championship.
 The following week, Bischoff concluded with adding a Special Guest Referee for the Elimination Chamber: Shawn Michaels.
 At New Year's Revolution, Triple H won the Elimination Chamber to begin his tenth world title reign.

+SmackDown

 After retaining the WWE Championship against Booker T, John "Bradshaw" Layfield (JBL) was inserted into previous feuds with Eddie Guerrero, Booker T, and The Undertaker.
 The feud led to SmackDown!
 General Manager Theodore Long booking a fatal four-way match at Armageddon in December.
 The match was won by JBL, as he pinned Booker T after a Clothesline from Hell and successfully retained the title.

 In October, John Cena lost the WWE United States Championship to Carlito Caribbean Cool, who debuted on SmackDown!.
 As part of the storyline, Carlito's bodyguard, Jesús, stabbed Cena in the kidney while at a nightclub.
 On the November 18 episode of SmackDown!, Cena regained the United States Championship by defeating Carlito.
 Cena also debuted a "custom made" spinner-style title belt.